Rustixir/darkbird/README.md

-* **Migration** - Blackbird storage model is (Key, Document) if you want change Document Model, can use `migration::run` to change all (Key, Document) already exist in disk, this module should use before storage opened
+* **Migration** - Blackbird storage model is (Key, Document) if you want change Document Model, can use `migration::run` to change all (Key, Document) already exist in disk, this module should be use before storage opened